 As easy as this debt repayment method is, there are several ways to go wrong:

 - Watch out for more debt.
-The most important part of getting out of debt is to stop going into more debt as we’ve covered previously.
-While sometimes debt is outside of your immediate control, often times debt is the result of bad choices.
-So do everything in your power to avoid new debt.
+The most important part of getting out of debt is to stop going into more debt.
+We’ve talked about this previously but it truly can’t be stated enough.
+While sometimes debt is outside of your immediate control, oftentimes debt is the result of bad choices.
+Do everything in your power to avoid new debt.

 - An emergency fund is a must.
 Having some money set aside for the unexpected bills will help you avoid more debt.

 - Work on your credit.
-With an improved credit score, you can often times get interest rates on your debt lowered.
-In the case of a credit card, it can be as simple as a phone call.
-With auto loans and home equity lines, it will likely require a refinance, but the savings can be substantial.
+With an improved credit score, you can often get interest rates on your debt lowered.
+In the case of a credit card, it can often be as simple as a phone call to your issuer.
+With auto loans and home equity lines, it will likely require a refinance; however, the savings can be substantial and often worth the effort.